 As a G Suite administrator, use the Document link shared status section to view your organization's exposure to data leaks, both internally and externally.
 You can select a time span of 7 days, 1 month, 3 months, and 6 months, or click the Current status drop-down menu to see the visibility of every file that exists in your domain, regardless of when it was created.

-- External link shared files—The number of external files that are publicly visible or visible to anyone with the link.
+- External link shared files—Number of external files that are publicly visible or visible to anyone with the link.

-- Internal link shared files—The number of internal files that are available to everyone in your domain, available only to users in your domain with the link, or kept private and only shared explicitly (if at all).
+- Internal link shared files—Number of internal files that are available to everyone in your domain, available only to users in your domain with the link, or kept private and only shared explicitly (if at all).

 These metrics indicate the net change from one period to another, so their values may be negative.
 For example, if 5 public files became private and 2 private files became public during the time you specify, the net change for public files is –3.